 If you received a teaching certificate in Alberta and wish to teach outside of Alberta, you may be required to provide a Statement of Professional Standing as evidence that you hold or have held valid teaching authority in Alberta.

 All requests for Statements of Professional Standing must be made online through the TWINS Teacher Registry Self-Service.

-If you are applying for certification in Alberta and you completed your initial teacher preparation program outside Alberta, you must arrange to have a Statement of Professional Standing sent directly to Teaching & Leadership Excellence.
+If you are applying for certification in Alberta and you completed your initial teacher preparation program outside Alberta, you must arrange to have a Statement of Professional Standing sent directly to the Office of the Registrar at Alberta Education.
 You must send a Statement of Professional Standing from each jurisdiction* in which you hold or have held certification, including the jurisdiction in which you completed your teacher preparation program.